MohammadAnas5/Real-Estate-Analysis/README.md

 # Real-Estate-Analysis

 - The following code is a data cleaning report for the "Bengaluru_House_Data.csv" file.
-The data cleaning process involves several steps such as data preprocessing, feature engineering, and outlier removal.

 ## Data Preprocessing:
 The first step in the data cleaning process is to drop the irrelevant columns such as 'area_type', 'availability', 'society', and 'balcony'.